dtorres/OLImageView/README.md

 		self.imageView.image = image;
 	}

+##Categories

+In this repo is included a category to integrate OLImage with AFNetworking's [UIImageView's](https://github.com/AFNetworking/AFNetworking/blob/master/AFNetworking/UIImageView%2BAFNetworking.h) category which provides caching and remote URL setters.
+To make use of this just import the category where you are using OLImageView with AFNetworking category.

+You are more than welcome to send Pull Requests with categories or subclasses that integrate OLImage with other Libraries.

 ##Help us make this better

 Found a bug? a typo?
 Can you make the decoding faster?.
 Feel free to fork it and send a pull request (or file an issue).